-501 Cell Physiology (3 Cr)
+501 Cell Physiology (3 cr.)
+P: K103, CHEM C342.

-P: K103, Chem C343.
 Spring; day, night.
 A study of cells at the physiological level including the structure and function of organelles and membranes, enzymology, energy relationships and metabolic control, response to radiation, excitability and contractility, and the regulation of cell growth and differentiation.

-502 Cell Physiology Laboratory (2 Cr)
+502 Cell Physiology Laboratory (2 cr.)
 P or C: BIOL 501.
 Spring; day.
 Experimental laboratory work in cell physiology including enzymology, membrane physiology, metabolic activities and biosynthesis, growth regulation, and tissue culture.

-551 Plant Physiology (3 Cr)
+551 Plant Physiology (3 cr.)
+P: K103; CHEM C342.

-P: K101 or N105; CHEM C343.
 Spring; day, night.

-The major processes of plant function (photosynthesis, carbohydrate metabolism, translocation, water relations, and ion uptake) and the integration of these processes in plant growth and development.
+The major processes of plant function (photosynthesis, carbohydrate metabolism, translocation, water relations, and ion uptake), and the integration of these processes in plant growth and development.

-552 Laboratory in Plant Physiology (2 Cr)
+552 Laboratory in Plant Physiology (2 cr.)
 P or C: BIOL 551.
 Spring; day, night.
 Quantitative experiments in plant physiology.
 Emphasis on modern experimental methods of investigating physiological processes.

-556 General and Comparative Physiology (3 Cr)

-P: K103 or equivalent, CHEM C106, PHYS 219.
+556 General and Comparative Physiology (3 cr.)
+P: K103, CHEM C342, PHYS 219.
 Fall; day, night.
 Principles of physiology.
 Nerve and muscle, temperature regulation, ion and water balance.

-557 Mammalian Systemic Physiology (3 Cr)
+557 Mammalian Systemic Physiology (3 cr.)
 P: BIOL 556 or consent of instructor.
 Spring; day, night.

-A systems analysis of animal physiology with emphasis on mammals.
-The operation of systems such as respiratory, cardiovascular, neuro-muscular and endocrine will be considered.
-Interactions between components of individual systems as well as intersystem interactions will be discussed.
+A study of human cardiovascular, pulmonary, blood, and gastrointestinal systems.
+Higher neuronal functions and intersystem interaction will be discussed.

-558 Laboratory in Physiology (2 Cr)
+558 Laboratory in Physiology (2 cr.)
 P or C: BIOL 557.
 Spring; day, night.
 The laboratory exercises are designed to illustrate fundamental physiological principles and to introduce the student to important physiological techniques.

-559 Endocrinology (3 Cr)

-P: Either BIOL 572 or BIOL 556, and CHEM C342 or by consent of instructor.
+559 Endocrinology (3 cr.)
+P: BIOL 556, or equivalent, and CHEM C342.
 Fall of even numbered years; day, night.
 The study of hormone function.
 Consideration will be given to the role of hormones in growth, development, metabolism, homeostasis, and reproduction.

-570 Biological Membranes (3 Cr)

-P: Either BIOL 501 or BIOL 556.
+570 Biological Membranes (3 cr.)
+P: Either BIOL 501, C342 or consent of instructor.
 Fall of odd numbered years; day, night.
 An examination of structure and function of biological membranes.
-Topics include lipid and protein composition and interactions, physiological properties of membranes, physiological methods of analysis, model membrane systems and survey of specific biological membranes and their mode of action.
+Topics include lipid and protein composition and interactions, physiological properties of membranes, physiological methods of analysis, model membrane systems and survey of specific biological membranes and their mode of action